sotakao/STUOD_Hackathon_2021/README.md

 - Synthetic data from the Lorenz '63 and '96 models (used in `tutorials`)
 - Toy version of the meteoblue dataset (2.9MB, used in `tutorials`)
 - Full version of the meteoblue dataset for Challenge 1 (14.5MB)
-- Short version of the tropical cyclone dataset for Challenge 2 (9.1 MB)
+- Tropical cyclone dataset for Challenge 2 (9.1 MB)

 You can also download the meteoblue dataset from [google drive](https://drive.google.com/drive/folders/1qFDy1qPg63MNmrFjiBHMlS4Mz14yzJ-C) or from terminal with the command: